 Airport High School

-Airport High School is Listed among the top public schools in South Carolina for:
+Airport High School places among the top 20% of public schools in South Carolina for:

 - Category Attribute